jmkizer/unifi-controller-freebsd-freenas/README.md

 Purpose
 -------

 The objective of this project is to develop and maintain a package that provides [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software for a FreeBSD-based jail or any BSD/Linux distrubition unsupported by Ubiquiti.
-5.9.X Version branch - Testing only
+5.9.X Version branch - Stable Canidate Status.

 Status
 ------